crypt0rr/kb/content/tools/framework/crackmapexec/cme-smb/index.md

 [*] keepass_discover          Search for KeePass-related files and process.
 [*] keepass_trigger           Set up a malicious KeePass trigger to export the database in cleartext.
-[*] lsassy                    Dump lsass and parse the result remotely with lsassy [*] met_inject                Downloads the Meterpreter stager and injects it into memory [*] ms17-010                  MS17-010, /!\ not tested oustide home lab [*] nanodump                  Get lsass dump using nanodump and parse the result with pypykatz
+[*] lsassy                    Dump lsass and parse the result remotely with lsassy [*] masky                     Remotely dump domain user credentials via an ADCS and a KDC [*] met_inject                Downloads the Meterpreter stager and injects it into memory [*] ms17-010                  MS17-010, /!\ not tested oustide home lab [*] nanodump                  Get lsass dump using nanodump and parse the result with pypykatz